 - If you live out of their service area or want to save money, you can travel to their location in Indiana to have them install your skirting.

 - If you want to save a lot of money, you can purchase all the materials from them and install your skirting yourself.

-The other way their skirting is unique is in the way it attaches to your RV through the use of a Keder style awning track that sticks to your RV with heavy duty adhesive tape and only requires screws on the sides of your slide-outs (so you can easily remove the awning track to bring in your slides).
+Their skirting attaches uniquely to your RV through the use of a Keder-style awning track.
+It sticks to your RV with heavy-duty adhesive tape and only requires screws on the sides of your slide-outs.
+That way you can easily remove the awning track to bring in your slides.

-While it is more expensive than DIY vinyl skirting, the installation method and quality of materials are superior to what I used when making my own vinyl skirting.
-The vinyl is heavier (they offer an insulated skirting option, but even their standard vinyl is heavier than the billboard tarp material I used), and the attachment method is easier to install, looks better, and does a better job of sealing off the space under the RV.
+While it is more expensive than DIY vinyl skirting, the installation method and quality of materials are superior.
+The vinyl is heavier (the billboard tarp material I used wore through in some places).
+And the attachment method is easier to install and does a better job of sealing off the RV.

 RV Wind Skirt